How to Boot Your Mac from a USB Drive (Complete Guide)

 How to Create a Bootable USB Installer for macOS

-1. Prepare a USB or external hard drive with at least 16 GB of storage.
+1. Prepare a USB stick or external hard drive with at least 16 GB of storage.

 2. Inset your drive into your Mac.